This post is going to be:

 Ok, now I’ve got a framework for debugging, I wanted to check that the JSON coming into the ESP8266 was valid.

 The problem with that on the ESP8266 is that this sort of object is a bit of a heap monster.
 The JSON objects getting thrown around here are about 30kB.
-And the ESP8266 has only a small amount of RAM for stack and heap usage.
+And the ESP8266 has only a small amount of RAM for stack and heap usage (ESP32 will fix this too).
 While the C++ String control block is created on the Stack, behind the scenes the ESP8266 Arduino runtime uses malloc and free to implement the String storage.
-And so when every 256 bytes come into the sketch code it needs to malloc a new chunk of contiguous memory and then free the old one.
+And so when every 256 bytes come into the Arduino sketch code it needs to malloc a new chunk of contiguous memory and then free the old one.
 But with all the other stuff going on on the chip (Wifi and Web Server) the heap is going to be pretty scrappy and may not have space for a 30kB chunk.
 Heap Fragmentation.

 So I did some code to check if the String object did or did not have valid JSON in it (it was possible that the corruption was happening further on in the transmission over the Wifi, so I wanted to see if the JSON coming into the Arduino sketch was ok).
 It wasn’t.

 The code below does a simple brace matching algorithm and I could output whether each JSON message was valid into my UDP logger.
-Whenever I saw the Web Browder fail to load JSON (Red Banner) I also saw my brace matcher say there was corrupted JSON.
+Whenever I saw the Web Browser fail to load JSON (Red Banner) I also saw my brace matcher say there was corrupted JSON.

 So, my problem is getting JSON into the Arduino sketch.